A very pretty mid-terraced cottage with breath-taking views to Ireland and the Isle of Orsay.

 34 Bay View is a very pretty mid-terraced cottage and offers breath-taking uninterrupted views across the sea to Ireland and the Isle of Orsay.

 The Atlantic Ocean is the seascape and the next western land mass is Newfoundland, Canada on its eastern seaboard.
-34 Bay View is about 7 miles from Port Charlotte and 14 miles from Bridgend where there is a first class and well stocked local general provisions store.
+34 Bay View is about 7 miles from Port Charlotte which has a post office and well stocked general store, and 14 miles from Bridgend where there is a first class and well stocked local general provisions store.
 Co-op mini supermarkets are located in Bowmore and Port Ellen and with the advent of click and collect some of the mainland supermarkets offer a delivery service to the island.
+There is also a shop in Portnahaven less than a mile away which sells basic provisions and newspapers.

 For schooling, Port Charlotte, Keills, Port Ellen and Bowmore have primary schools and Bowmore is home to Islay Secondary school.
 Bowmore is also where the island hospital is to be found, Port Ellen has a ferry link to Kennacraig which gives access to the mainland.
 Port Askaig (21.8 miles) is to the north east of the island and also has a ferry crossing to Kennacraig and Jura.